 The SSA department also reviews the income and assets of the parents.
 Therefore, before applying, you should consider speaking to a professional attorney to understand the conditions for parents with a disabled child.

 The process of applying for disability is complicated.
-You should consult an attorney who specializes in dealing with such cases of disabled children.
+You should consult a disability lawyers in orlando who specializes in dealing with such cases of disabled children.

 Monday : 9am–5pm